 Therefore I will divide him a portion with the many, and he shall divide the spoil with the strong, because he poured out his soul to death and was numbered with the transgressors; yet he bore the sin of many, and makes intercession for the transgressors (Isaiah 53:12 ESV).

-God manifested or revealed himself as Jesus Christ.
-Jesus is fully God and He was also fully man when He walked on this earth.
+Jesus Christ was also fully man when He walked on this earth.
 Jesus called himself the Son of God to reflect His human nature (John 10:36).
 Without being fully man, the ultimate sacrifice He made on the cross would have been to no avail, totally futile, totally ineffective.
 Here are many scriptures that demonstrate that he was fully human, just like you and me.

 And knew her not till she had brought forth her firstborn son: and he called his name Jesus (Matthew 1:25).